 Outcome: The investigation reveals that foreign hackers intercepted a corporate transaction and gained access to the company’s bank account.
 The company’s outside internal investigation law firm assists with the implementation of updated security controls and handles the company’s theft insurance claim while the Federal Bureau of Investigation (FBI) tracks down the hackers for prosecution by the DOJ.

 Example #7: Cybersecurity Law – The Company’s Client Database has been Hacked

 Trigger: Hackers breach the company’s client database and access all personally identifying information (PII) and financial account data.

 Response: Rather than hiring outside counsel to investigate immediately, the company’s leadership team makes the decision to keep the breach under wraps.
 If clients found out, the company would very likely be forced into bankruptcy.
 But, nonetheless, clients quickly discover that their identities have been stolen, and before long the issue is traced back to the company’s data security breach.

 Outcome: Since the company chose not to confront the issue head-on, clients left en masse and federal authorities were left with little choice but to initiate enforcement litigation.
 Had the company investigated and complied with its breach notification obligations, both of these outcomes likely could have been avoided.

-Contact the Team at Oberheiden P.C.
+Contact an Internal Investigation Lawyer at Oberheiden P.C.